-- (1) The amounts shown in this column represent the aggregate grant date fair value of time-vested restricted shares and performance shares granted to our named executive officers in the applicable fiscal year, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
-The assumptions made in the valuation of stock awards are discussed in Note 17 (Stock Incentive Compensation and Employee Benefit Plans) of our 2017 Form 10-K. These values do not represent the actual value the recipient will or has received from the award.
-The terms of our time-vested restricted shares and performance shares are discussed above under "-Compensation Discussion and Analysis-Principal Components of Our Executive Compensation Program-Long-Term Equity-Based Incentives" and the maximum value as of the grant date of performance share awards made in 2017 is included in the "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table" below. - (2) The amounts shown in this column represent the actual amounts of the performance-based annual incentive bonuses paid to each named executive officer for the applicable fiscal year.
-The details of the payment of the performance-based annual incentive bonuses are discussed above under "-Compensation Discussion and Analysis-Principal Components of Our Executive Compensation Program-Performance-Based Annual Incentive Bonus." - (3) See the All Other Compensation Table below for information on the amounts included in the All Other Compensation column for 2017. - (4) The total compensation reported for Messrs.
-O'Donnell, Branagan and Weinstein for 2017 would be less than the totals for 2016 and 2015 if the amount in the All Other Compensation column representing prepayment of the severance benefit, further described in footnote 5 to the All Other Compensation Table below, were excluded.
-For additional information, please see the discussion below under "-Compensation Discussion and Analysis-Section 457A-Payment of Vested Non-Compete Consideration." - (5) Mr. Qutub has served as our Executive Vice President and Chief Financial Officer since August 8, 2016. - (6) Payments made to Mr. Branagan in pounds sterling have been converted into U.S. dollars at the average daily exchange rate of 1.29, 1.36 and 1.53 for the years ended December 31, 2017, 2016 and 2015, respectively.
+- The amounts shown in this column represent the aggregate grant date fair value of time-vested restricted shares and performance shares granted to our named executive officers in the applicable fiscal year, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
+The assumptions made in the valuation of stock awards are discussed in Note 16 (Stock Incentive Compensation and Employee Benefit Plans) of our 2018 Form 10-K. These values do not represent the actual value the recipient will or has received from the award.
+The terms of our time-vested restricted shares and performance shares are discussed above under "-Compensation Discussion and Analysis-Principal Components of Our Executive Compensation Program-Long-Term Equity-Based Incentives" and the maximum value as of the grant date of performance share awards made in 2018 is included in the "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table" below. - The amounts shown in this column represent the actual amounts of the performance-based annual incentive bonuses paid to or deferred for each named executive officer for the applicable fiscal year.
+Payment of a portion of the performance-based annual incentive bonus for 2018 has been deferred subject to successful achievement of certain performance metrics tied to the TMR acquisition.
+The details of the payment of the performance-based annual incentive bonuses are discussed above under "-Compensation Discussion and Analysis-Principal Components of Our Executive Compensation Program-Performance-Based Annual Incentive Bonus." - See the All Other Compensation Table below for information on the amounts included in the All Other Compensation column for 2018. - Mr. Qutub has served as our Executive Vice President and Chief Financial Officer since August 8, 2016. - Salary and All Other Compensation payments made to Mr. Branagan in pounds sterling have been converted into U.S. dollars at the average daily exchange rate of 1.33, 1.29 and 1.36 for the years ended December 31, 2018, 2017 and 2016, respectively.
+Non-Equity Incentive Plan Compensation for Mr. Branagan has been converted into U.S. dollars at the exchange rate of 1.28, 1.35 and 1.36 on December 31, 2018, 2017 and 2016, respectively.